DataScience-GT/dsgt-member-portal/README.md

 If you only want the backend, only start the backend.

 If you only want the frontend, only start the frontend (but most of the frontend requires the backed).

+## Making an Account
+When booting up the portal locally for the first time, you may notice that you don't have a way to log in (The data on the production server is not the same as the data on your local server).
+Since we require all members to have paid their dues, we get account info from Stripe.
+To bypass this, you can simulate a Stripe payment through Postman.

+1. Make sure you seed your database using `knex seed:run`.
+This will bypass the stripe payment for `test@test.com`.
+2. Next, on the login page click the `Register` button, then hit `Already Paid?
+Continue Registration`.
+Enter `test@test.com` and create your account.
+3. Run the seed command (`knex seed:run`) again in order to gain full access to the local portal.
+4. As of now there is no way to update emails, but once that exists, you can change the email of your local account.
 # Local Setup (One-Time)
 ## Frontend vs. Backend
 The frontend and backend for the portal can be run independently of each other, and run in (similar) separate ways.
 Read the respective sections to see how to run/setup each.